Trip Preparation

 Clothing – Maine has very changeable weather so layered clothing and a good rain jacket is always a good idea.
 My best advice is to look ahead at the weather forecast and try to dress accordingly.

 We wear waders when wading salmon and trout streams.
-But always wet-wade on our Penobscot float trips during the warm summer months.
+I recommend hip waders vs. full chest waders, but either will be OK.
+We always wet-wade on our Penobscot river smallmouth bass float trips during the warm summer months.
 When wet-wading, I recommend wearing quick drying nylon pants and some type of decent wading shoe or sandal (old sneakers will also work in a pinch).

 Sun and Eye protection – I always wear a hood or hat with a wide brim on sunny days and recommend that you do the same.
 And don’t forget your sunscreen and SPF lip balm.